Variance-Aware Sparse Linear Bandits: Divide-and-Conquer Algorithm for Deterministic Settings

 \section{Divide-and-Conquer Algorithm for Deterministic Settings}

 In this section, we discuss how to solve the deterministic sparse linear bandit problem in $\Otil(s)$ steps using a divide-and-conquer algorithm, as we briefly mentioned in the main text.

 We mainly adopt the idea mentioned by \citet[Footnote 6]{dong2021provable}.
 For each divide-and-conquer subroutine working on several coordinates $i_1,i_2,\ldots,i_k\in [d]$, we query half of them (e.g., $i_1,i_2,\ldots,i_{k/2}$ when assuming $2\mid k$) with $\sqrt{\nicefrac 2k}$ mass on each coordinate.
-This will reveal whether there is a non-zero coordinate among them due to deterministic feedback.
-If the feedback is non-zero, we can conclude that there exists a non-zero coordinate in this half.
+This will reveal whether there is a non-zero coordinate among them.
+If the feedback is non-zero, we then conclude that there exists a non-zero coordinate in this half.
 Hence, we dive into this half and conquer this sub-problem (i.e., divide-and-conquer).
 Otherwise, we simply discard this half and consider the other half.

-However, this vanilla algorithm fails to consider the possibility that two coordinates cancel each other (e.g., two coordinates with magnitude $\pm \sqrt {\nicefrac 12}$ will make the feedback equal to zero).
+However, this vanilla algorithm proposed by \citet{dong2021provable} fails to consider the possibility that two coordinates cancel each other (e.g., two coordinates with magnitude $\pm \sqrt {\nicefrac 12}$ will make the feedback equal to zero).
 Fortunately, this problem can be resolved via randomly putting magnitude $\pm \sqrt{\nicefrac 2k}$ on each coordinate, which is similar to the idea illustrated in \Cref{alg:random projection}.
 As the environment is deterministic, each step will give the correct feedback with probability $1$.
-Therefore, a constant number of trials is enough.
+Therefore, a constant number of trials is enough to tell whether there exists a non-zero coordinate.

 At last, we analyze the number of interactions needed for this approach.
 As it is guaranteed that each divide-and-conquer subrountine will be working on a set of coordinates where at least one of them is non-zero, we can bound the number of interactions as $\O\left (\sum_{\theta_i^\ast\ne 0} \#\text{subrountines containing }i\right )$.
 As for each time we will divide the coordinates into half, there can be at most $\log_2 d$ subrountines containing $i$ for each individual $i$.
 Therefore, the number of interactions will be $\O(s\log d)$.